-For those people that sign a lot of electronic documents every day this can be very tedious and wastes their time.
+For those people that sign a lot of electronic documents every day this can be very tedious and a waste of time.
 To address this issue, two different kinds of signatures were developed:

-- Signature in batch.
+- Bulk signing.
 Allows one user to sign documents at once

-- Multi-signature in batch.
-Same as the one above but including several signatories.
+- Multi bulk signing.
+Same as the above but including several signatories.

 Digital signature security

-In all other cases, the burden of proof rests with the signatory.
+In all other cases, the burden of proof lies with the signatory.
 That is, in this case we will have to prove that we are the author of that signature.

 To achieve this, it will be necessary to gather all necessary piece of evidence to prove us right in a court of law.
 These tests are based on features that clarify “how was the document signed”.
 In addition, this data must be duly preserved and its analysis should be accessible.